szolotykh/kinisi-motor-controller-firmware/commands.md

 Response:
  - motor_controller_state (object): The state of the controller for the specified motor.

+### DELETE_MOTOR_CONTROLLER (0x09)
+Description: This command deletes the controller for the specified motor.
+Properties:
+- motor_index (uint8_t): The index of the motor to delete the controller for.
+  - Range: 0 to 3

 ### INITIALIZE_ENCODER (0x11)
 Description: This command initializes an encoder and prepares it for use.
 Properties: